microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 ![](https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/microsoftlogo.png)

-# Build an AI Application using RAG with SQL Database in Fabric​
+# RAG Implementation with SQL Database in Fabric​

 This module walks through the steps to generate and store vector embeddings for relational data, perform semantic similarity searches using SQL's VECTOR_DISTANCE function.

+## Setting up SQL Database in Fabric for Semantic Retrieval using Vector

 ## Setup of database credential